-General support questions for writing the thesis frame
+General support questions for writing the thesis frame or kappa

-(The titles below are not meant to correspond to the different parts of the thesis)
+(The questions below can help to enhance quality of the thesis; The titles are not meant to correspond to the different parts of the thesis)

 Purpose

 - Are the purposes of the studies clearly explained? - What hypothesis or clearly defined research questions did I try to address? - Have the research questions been presented in the right context?